studiomohawk/jekyll-theme-the_minimum/README.markdown

 Version: 1.0
 Tags: diy,minimum

+###Note:
+You could use this theme almost as is.
+But There are several things you have to do before you use this theme.
+* open up \_config.yml
+  You need to change sitename, tagline and url value to make theme work nicely.
+It still works if you didn't but if you publish as your site using this theme, then you must change them.

-*Note:* You could use this theme almost as is.
-One thing you have to do is to open up \_includes/ga.html and edit UA-XXXXX-X with your site ID on Google Analytics.
+* open up \_includes/ga.html and edit UA-XXXXX-X with your site ID on Google Analytics.
-If you don't need stats then delete {% include ga.html %} line on \_layouts\defaoult.htm.
+  If you don't need stats then delete {% include ga.html %} line on \_layouts\default.htm.

 This theme use *style* variable in [YAML Front Matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) to change some css rules, use *text* for default design.
 If you like to showcasing your or other works like in [my blog](http://layouts.studiomohawk.com/), use *showcase*.